BEFORE WE BEGIN...

 WHAT IS FINASTERIDE?

-Originally used to treat men with an enlarged prostate (benign prostate enlargement) this pill can also be used to treat men with male pattern baldness according to sources such as the NHS website.
-Unlike the 5mg variant prescribed for an enlarged prostate, the version for hair loss is 1mg.
+Originally used to treat men with an enlarged prostate (benign prostate enlargement) this pill can also be used to treat men with male pattern baldness, according to sources such as the NHS website.
+Unlike the 5mg variant prescribed for an enlarged prostate, the version for hair loss is precribed at 1mg.

 HOW DOES FINASTERIDE WORK?

-Finasteride works by blocking the conversion of testosterone into the DHT , This conversion is a result of the action of an enzyme known as 5 alpha (5α) Reductase, which is genetically inherited.
+In the case of Finasteride, it is widely credited to work by blocking the conversion of testosterone into the DHT.
+This conversion is understood to occur as a result of the action of an enzyme known as 5 alpha (5α) Reductase, which is genetically inherited.

-Finasteride works by disrupting this conversion process by targeting the 5α Reductase enzyme and stopping the production of DHT.
+Finasteride is understood to disrupt this conversion process by targeting the 5α Reductase enzyme and stopping the production of DHT.
 This means that less DHT is present in the scalp (around 60% less), preventing further hair loss and in some cases, promoting hair regrowth.

 HOW LONG DOES IT TAKE TO WORK?